Un-convenient Biblical truths church folk don’t like to talk about anymore.

 A Personal Revelation

 So over the past 40 years of my church-going experience, there has been a shift in Christendom away from modern Church functions such as Sunday School, Scriptural teaching, to a seeker-friendly post-modern experiential church push.
 The post-modern (some might say post-postmodern) church service experience is geared more towards addressing social issues which congregants care about and a move away from specific Biblical scriptural understanding.
 Instead of personal scriptural reading, we depend on the church projection screen or printouts of the message points to learn what scripture means.
-If we don’t have complete scriptural context (or what the scripture is talking about as it was written, it can be a challenge to follow a message and decipher what is scripture and what is philosophy.
+If we don’t have complete scriptural context (or what the scripture is talking about as it was written) it can be a challenge to follow a message and decipher what is scripture and what is philosophy.
+Is the spoken message in the church meeting founded in Biblical Scripture?
 In today’s post-postmodern churches, some may push a church service experience with visually appealing light displays and decor, songs that most of the congregants like, and environments that are comfortable and less disconcerting to the general public that may attend.
-Complete Biblical understanding might be fit somewhere in the message, which is a portion of the church meeting.

 So what are some un-convenient truths found in Scripture?
 Here are just a few examples.